gilesp1729/GestureDetector/README.md

 - pinching of two kinds on the box

 Dependencies:
-- Giga GFX library
-- Giga touch library
+- Arduino Giga touch library

 The gilesp1729 fork of the Giga GFX library has two new calls that stop the display flickering and improve appearance of smooth drags and pinches.
 See the example code forhow to comment these